dapinedo/R/docs/index.md

 #### Interactive Data Visualization in R

 #### Machine Learning Scientist with R
+1. <a href="https://rpubs.com/odenipinedo/supervised-learning-in-R-classification" target="_blank" rel="noopener noreferrer">supervised learning in R: classification</a>
+2. supervised learning in R: regression
+3. unsupervised learning in R
+4. machine learning in the tidyverse
+5. multiple and logistic regression in R
+6. cluster analysis in R
+7. machine learning with caret in R
+8. tree-based models in R
+9. support vector machines in R
+10. advanced dimensionality reduction in R
+11. fundamentals of Bayesian data analysis in R
+12. topic modeling in R
+13. hyperparameter tuning in R
+14. Bayesian regression modeling with rstanarm
+15. introduction to Spark with sparklyr in R

 #### Network Analysis with R
 1. <a href="https://rpubs.com/odenipinedo/network-analysis-in-R" target="_blank" rel="noopener noreferrer">network analysis in R</a>